Section Two: Student Rights and Responsibilities

 Students should be aware that the student conduct process is quite different from criminal and civil court proceedings.
 Procedures and rights in student conduct proceedings are conducted with fairness to all, but do not include the same protections of due process afforded by the courts.
 Fair process, within these procedures, assures written notice and a hearing before an objective decision-maker.
 It assures that no student will be found in violation of University policy without evidence showing that it is more likely than not that a policy violation occurred, and that any sanction will be proportionate to the severity of the violation.
 The subsequent standards offer a set of rules governing student conduct.
 Following the Standards are policies that amplify and expand on the rules, followed by a set of procedures used to uphold and enforce the Standards.

-Any student found to have committed the following misconduct is subject to the sanctions outlined in the following.
+Any student or alumnus found to have committed the following misconduct is subject to the sanctions outlined in the following.
 Unacceptable conduct includes, but is not limited to, the following:

 Ashford University students exemplify honesty, integrity and a respect for truth in all of their dealings.
 Behavior that demonstrates a lapse of integrity includes, but is not limited to: